Dipisha9538/coofeeeshop/README.md

 of apps.
 Android Studio helps to get new features and enhancement suggestions over the eclipse termed as Android Development Tools ADT.For the backend MongoDB and NodeJS were implemented:
 2. MongoDB is more scalable and streamlines data connections.
 MongoDB is ideal for inserting data quickly.
 We find it incredibly handy for saving reports and metadata because it can dump the JSON it receives without explicitly defining every feature.
 I use it for this assignment to build a coffee shop website because of the versatility it offers – users shouldn't have to declare any structure or deal with migrations, for example.
 It's very efficient for many instances.
 MongoDB offers scalability, making it an ideal choice for several businesses.
 3. Node.js is a development tool that is extremely fast, elevated, and lightweight, making it perfect for reactive side programming.
 Node.js allows you to do several activities at the same time.
 Furthermore, you may use serverless and choose from a variety of cloud computing models and providers, such as Amazon Web Service or Google Cloud Platform.
-# Challenges you faced and features you hope to implement in the future.
+# Challenges You Faced and Features You Hope To Implement In The Future.
 While doing the task many challenges occurred.
 Some of them are as follows:
 1. Firstly, the emulator crashed while running the code.
 2. Adv was not supported.